Tulipop: Merchandise

 In 2015, Tulipop signed a deal with Toynami, an American toy company.
 Toynami developed a range of Tulipop items, both plush toys and vinyl figurines, featuring the four main characters, Bubble, Gloomy, Fred and Miss Maddy.

 Tulipop has since signed cross-category US licensing agreements with Loungefly (accessories), Mighty Fine (apparel), Pyramid (stationary), Mad Dog (socks), and Jay Franco (bedding).
 In November 2017, Tulipop partnered with Hot Topic in the US to sell Tulipop products in its 600 stores across the US.
 To celebrate the partnership, Signý Kolbeinsdóttir worked with Venice Art Walls to create a colorful Tulipop mural on the Venice Art Walls located in Venice, California.

 Since its founding, Tulipop has also signed with UK resellers, including the House of Fraser department store in 2016.

 As of February 2018, Tulipop products are available in 350 stores in 14 countries.
 In Iceland, home of Tulipop, 25 stores sell the Tulipop product range.

-Apparel

-In 2018, Tulipop entered the apparel business when it partnered with 66°North, an Icelandic outdoor brand, for a children's limited-edition clothing range.
-The range was announced at the annual Icelandic design festival, DesignMarch, and featured Tulipop-themed sweaters, T-shirts, hoodies, and caps.